 TELSEM (a Tool to Estimate Land Surface Emissivities at Microwave frequencies) [RD-45, RD-38] provides a global monthly mean emissivity dataset.
 It is currently integrated to the Radiative Transfer for TOVS (RTTOV) forward model, but a general version that can be interfaced with other radiative transfer codes is also available.
 The dataset is based on SSM/I observations at 0.25° resolution from the period 1993-2004, but observations from the Tropical Rainfall Measuring Mission (TRMM) and Advanced Microwave Sounder Unit-A (AMSU-A) for selected months in the same period are also used to provide interpolation routines capable to generate the emissivity at different frequencies and angles.
-The emissivity data are produced here at frequencies of 19, 22, 37 and 85 Hz in both vertical and horizontal polarisations.
-These channels are used in the radiative transfer calculations of the MW calibration database and in the microwave LST retrievals.
-In the retrievals, they provide a reasonable guess of the surface emissivity, which helps to improve the accuracy of the LST estimates as demonstrated in the LST\cci open algorithm inter-comparison round-robin.
+For the radiative transfer calculations, ancillary information includes cloud and surface parameters from the International Satellite Cloud and Climatology Project (ISCCP) [RD-46], and atmospheric information from the National Centre for Environmental Prediction (NCEP) meteorological analysis [RD-88].

-The TELSEM dataset will be used in the microwave LST retrieval algorithm NNEA.
+The TELSEM dataset was used in the Phase-1 MW LST retrieval algorithm NNEA.